1n1/op/MANUAL.md

 ##  General purpose functions

-Functions for Output, messages and general purpose
+Functions for output, messages and general purpose

 ###  function now

 Prints a timestamp intended for messages.
-Precision is nanoseconds, this may change for portability in a future.

 No arguments.